filip-minx/ZMesh/README.md

 | 5           | Answer payload                                                             |

-The router reads incoming frames in the order shown above, determines whether the message is a tell or question, and either dispatches it to a message box queue or enqueues a corresponding answer back onto the socket.【F:Minx.ZMesh/ZMesh.cs†L44-L158】【F:Minx.ZMesh/ZMesh.cs†L23-L43】
+The router reads incoming frames in the order shown above, determines whether the message is a tell or question, and either dispatches it to a message box queue or enqueues a corresponding answer back onto the socket.
-The C++ implementation mirrors the same structure when receiving frames from ZeroMQ.【F:Minx.ZMesh.Native/src/zmesh.cpp†L58-L132】
+The C++ implementation mirrors the same structure when receiving frames from ZeroMQ.

 ## Supported Languages

 The repository currently ships with two production-ready bindings:

 - **.NET / C#** – Located in `Minx.ZMesh` with optional helper projects under `Minx.ZMesh.Example` and
   `Minx.ZMesh.Probe`.
-This package is published on NuGet as `Minx.ZMesh` and targets the NetMQ transport layer.【F:Minx.ZMesh/AbstractMessageBox.cs†L14-L279】【F:Minx.ZMesh/TypedMessageBox.cs†L9-L156】
+This package is published on NuGet as `Minx.ZMesh` and targets the NetMQ transport layer.
 - **C++17** – Provided in `Minx.ZMesh.Native`, using the ZeroMQ C++ bindings (`zmq.hpp`).
-The header-only API mirrors the .NET abstractions, allowing native services to participate in the mesh via the same protocol.【F:Minx.ZMesh.Native/include/minx/zmesh/types.hpp†L1-L65】【F:Minx.ZMesh.Native/src/zmesh.cpp†L1-L168】
+The header-only API mirrors the .NET abstractions, allowing native services to participate in the mesh via the same protocol.

 ## Implementing a New Language Binding